Bhuribhat/Neural-Networks-and-Deep-Learning/Neural Network from Scratch/README.md

 - first sunstantial decrease means **learning rate** should be lower

-- Average Loss has the potential tp keep decreasing means **epoch** should be higher
+- Average Loss has the potential to keep decreasing means **epoch** should be higher

 ```py
 # plot the average loss (x = # of epoch, y = avg loss)